triglian/ex-machina-demo/README.md

 npm install && npm start
 ```

-During development we target the latest Chrome browser and we're using ES6 modules that will not run in older browsers
+This will fire a simple HTTP server and give you a local URL to visit the website.
+During development we target the latest Chrome browser and we're using ES6 modules that will not run in older browsers.

 ### Production